fardles/fardles.github.io/src/inc/music.md

 In many ways, I've now come back full circle to the heady teenage years of just having fun and messing with things, without any real plan.
 This is a freeing prospect.
 I need to remind myself constantly that there are some things that are worth doing in and of themselves.
 Music is very well one of them.

-Some of my music comes out as {Shallow Fords}.
+Some of my music comes out as {A Shallow Ford}.

 I am currently extremely inspired by monome and the {norns}.